 Because taste plays such an important role in the digestive process and signals the body to initiate its own supportive mechanisms, Ayurveda traditionally recommends tasting herbs, and ingesting them in a powdered form when possible.

 Because shilajit is not like a regular herb, and comes in the form of a dense sticky substance, Banyan Botanicals does not offer it in a powdered form.
-Instead, we make our shilajit supplements available in tablet-form for an easy and convenient way to take the substance internally.
+Instead, we make our shilajit supplement available in tablet-form for an easy and convenient way to take the substance internally.

 Banyan provides tablets rather than capsules so that you can get a good taste of the herb, in traditional Ayurvedic style, if you so desire.
 But you will receive all the same benefits simply by swallowing the tablets.
 Many find this method preferable, as shilajit has a distinctly potent taste and smell.

 Shilajit tablets are an easy supplement to use in your daily routine.
 The general recommendation is to take 1–2 tablets, once or twice daily—anywhere from 300–1200mg per day.
 We encourage you to consult with a healthcare practitioner to determine the dose that is ideal for you.

 Taking Shilajit with Other Herbs

 Shilajit works wonders on its own, and as a yoga vahi, it can be taken in combination with other herbs to enhance their effects.